Freeing the Shoulders by Rolling the Arms (Patrons)

 If you are a Patron, please log in:

-The “letter T” position of the arms doesn’t need to be perfect.
+The “letter T” position of the arms doesn’t need to be perfectly straight or perpendicular to your spine.
 If it helps for comfort you may have one or both arms a little further down your mat.

 When you roll the arms up or down your mat…